 2023 MTA Board Minutes

 2022 MTA Board Minutes

 2021 MTA Board Minutes

-MTA operates 9 routes and never missed a day of service during the COVID-19 pandemic.
+MTA operates 11 routes and never missed a day of service during the COVID-19 pandemic.
 Several Express transits are available.

-Click below for Paratransit information & the MTA disability application.
+Paratransit information & the MTA disability application available below.